-- (a) Purpose and General Principles (1) The purpose of the Notice at Collection is to provide consumers with timely notice, at or before the point of collection, about the categories of personal information to be collected from them, and the purposes for which the personal information will be used. is collected or used, and whether that information is sold or shared, so that consumers have a tool to can exercise meaningful control over the business's use of their personal information.
-Meaningful control in this context means to provide consumers with the opportunity to choose how to engage with the business in light of its information practices.
-For example, upon receiving the Notice at Collection, the consumer can use the information in the notice as a tool should have all the information necessary to choose whether or not to engage with the business, or to direct the business not to sell or share their personal information and to limit the use and disclosure of their sensitive personal information. - (2) The notice at collection shall be designed and presented in a way that is easy to read and understandable to consumers.
+- (a) Purpose and General Principles (1) The purpose of the nNotice at eCollection is to provide consumers with timely notice, at or before the point of collection, about the categories of personal information to be collected from them, and the purposes for which the personal information will be used. is collected or used, and whether that information is sold or shared, so that consumers have a tool to exercise meaningful control over the business's use of their personal information.
+For example, upon receiving the Notice at Collection, the consumer can use the information in the notice as a tool to choose whether to engage with the business, or to direct the business not to sell or share their personal information and to limit the use and disclosure of their sensitive personal information. - (2) The notice at collection shall be designed and presented in a way that is easy to read and understandable to consumers.
 The notice shall: - (A) Use plain, straightforward language and avoid technical or legal jargon. - (B) Use a format that draws the consumer's attention to the notice and makes the notice readable, including on smaller screens, if applicable. - (C) Be available in the languages in which the business in its ordinary course provides contracts, disclaimers, sale announcements, and other information to consumers in California. - (D) Be reasonably accessible to consumers with disabilities.
 For notices provided online, the business shall follow generally recognized industry standards, such as the Web Content Accessibility Guidelines, version 2.1 of June 5, 2018, from the World Wide Web Consortium, incorporated herein by reference.
-In other contexts, the business shall provide information on how a consumer with a disability may access the notice in an alternative format. - (b) The Notice at Collection shall comply with section 7003, subsections (a) and (b). - (c) (3) The Notice at Collection shall be made readily available where consumers will encounter it at or before the point of collection of any personal information.
-Illustrative examples follow:
+In other contexts, the business shall provide information on how a consumer with a disability may access the notice in an alternative format. - (b) The Notice at Collection shall comply with section 7003, subsections (a) and (b). - (c) (3) The nNotice at eCollection shall be made readily available where consumers will encounter it at or before the point of collection of any personal information.
+Illustrative examples follow.